Singapore Corporate Tax

 Effective Corporate Tax Rates for Partial Exemption

-All other companies that do not qualify for the SUTE Scheme will be eligible for partial tax exemption.
+All other companies that do not qualify for the SUTE Scheme will be eligible for partial tax exemption, including companies limited by guarantee.

 Partial Tax Exemption for All Other Companies